 The Brothers had a huge summer hit...

 1976: "Silly Love Songs" made it two weeks in a row for Wings at the top.
-Silver Convention's second Top 10 song "Get Up and Boogie" was #2 followed by "Misty Blue" from Dorothy Moore.
+Silver Convention's second Top 10 song "Get Up And Boogie" was #2 followed by "Misty Blue" from Dorothy Moore.
 Diana Ross's former #1 "Love Hangover" came in fourth, followed by Hall & Oates with "Sara Smile" and "Shannon" from Henry Gross.
-The rest of the Top 10: "Shop Around by Captain & Tennille, "More, More, More (Pt.
-1) by the Andrea True Connection, the Starland Vocal Band rocketed up from 25 to 9 with "Afternoon Delight" and the Brothers Johnson had their first Top 10 with "I'll Be Good To You".
+The rest of the Top 10: "Shop Around" by Captain & Tennille, "More, More, More (Pt.
+1)" by the Andrea True Connection, the Starland Vocal Band rocketed up from 25 to 9 with "Afternoon Delight" and the Brothers Johnson had their first Top 10 with "I'll Be Good To You".

 1982: Asia rose to #1 with their self-titled album, replacing Paul McCartney's Tug of War.
 Van Halen remained at 3 with Diver Down while Stevie Wonder's Original Musicquarium I was fourth.
-The rest of the Top 10: Dare from the Human League, Always On My Mind by Willie Nelson at #6, Toto's landmark about Toto IV at #7, Aldo Nova reached #8, Success Hasn't Spoiled Me Yet by Rick Springfield fell to #9 and Chariots of Fire from Vangelis was #10.
+The rest of the Top 10: Dare from the Human League, Always On My Mind by Willie Nelson at #6, Toto's landmark album Toto IV at #7, Aldo Nova reached #8, Success Hasn't Spoiled Me Yet by Rick Springfield fell to #9 and Chariots of Fire from Vangelis was #10.

 Dee Clark had a hot new song...